slatedocs/slate/source/includes/acts/get_api.md

-emissionCategoryIDs | int | The unique identifier of the associated emission category unitIDs | int | The unique identifier of the associated unit equipmentIDs | int | The unique identifier of the associated equipment lastModifiedStartDate | string | Date time format "mm/dd/yyyy" lastModifiedEndDate | string | Date time format "mm/dd/yyyy"
+emissionCategoryIDs | int | The unique identifier of the associated emission category unitIDs | int | The unique identifier of the associated unit equipmentIDs | int | The unique identifier of the associated equipment lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

-### 9. Unit Table
+### 12. Operation Type Table

-This section outlines how to retrieve data from the Unit table using the provided endpoint.
-You have the flexibility to fetch specific data by including unit IDs, unit type IDs, and units.
-The Unit type endpoint also supports pagination for managing large datasets effectively.
+All data from the Operation Type table will be returned from the endpoint below.
+You can optionally fetch specific data by including the operation type ids, operation types .
+The Operation Type endpoint supports pagination.

 > Example Request